 The inspiring story of KKR’s industrial group‘s buyout of a garage-door manufacturer, from all appearances, is in stark contrast with Carlyle’s savage indoctrination of mobile home owners, with Warren Buffet buying up the land behind their backs as described on John Oliver’s Last Week Tonight.
 How finance rules the roost of humanity is not what any observer would describe as producing human excellence at its finest.

 I have my suspicions but reserve my final judgment of why the founders and CEOs of KKR, Carlyle, JPMorgan, Oaktree, Bridgewater, Wells Fargo have all (been) moved to the sideline over the last few years, now letting new managers pick up the baton of financial engineering.
-The sheer amount of management changeover must not go unnoticed to anyone paying attention to the business of finance.
+The sheer amount of management changeover must not go unnoticed by anyone paying attention to the business of finance.

 So, all appears well now.

 Institutional investors parade around a new thesis of investment allocation in recognition of Environment, Social, and Governance (ESG) factors, managed by self-aggrandizing collusion surrounding the MSCI index, or alternative and in-house variants referred to as Impact Investing or Responsible Investing.
-Those new descriptors inferring the vile-maxims I described above were indeed the modus operandi of the past.
+Those new descriptors inferring the vile maxims I described above were indeed the modus operandi of the past.

 Hence, despite shiny appearances, all is not quite well with the new normal of asset management.